 Duration mismatch: LPs (pension funds, endowments) want steady returns that look like fixed income (bonds: nice and stable), not decade-long binary bets (this year it worked, last year it didn’t!).

-Signaling equilibrium: When every megafund piles into the same few “consensus winners,” valuations decouple from market fundamentals, which is just a fancy way of saying BUBBLE creation.
+Signaling equilibrium: When every megafund piles into the same few “consensus winners,” valuations start to have little to do with market fundamentals, which is just a fancy way of saying BUBBLE creation.

 In other words: success that compounded in Big Venture funds actually became a liability!
-The bigger the fund, the fewer companies on earth could possibly grow fast enough, or big enough, to return that fund.
+The bigger the fund, the higher the fees for the managers, but the fewer companies that exist on earth could possibly grow fast enough, or big enough, to return that fund.

-And with that, the logic of venture inverted.
+And with that, the logic of venture capital inverted, from risk-first to risk-never.

 The entirety of the megafund theses can be reduced to: